 I gulped, “OK, fine.”
 What’s funny is that I used to sneak down into the dressing rooms and listen to them talk.
 I knew it wasn’t real from the beginning …

 But perhaps the greatest breaking-in story comes from the legendary Jackie Fargo.
-Before he was the Fabulous One, Fargo was just a guy trying to break into the wrestling business.
+Before he was the Fabulous One, Fargo was just a guy trying to break into becoming a wrestler.

 “Up to the day of his death, Jackie Fargo steadfastly refused to break kayfabe … with one exception,” wrestling historian Scott Teal wrote in a Facebook post.
 “He talked to me in December 2010 and gave me a full-blown interview, with the provision I wouldn’t publish it until he was gone …”

 The interview shows up in The Wrestling Archive Project, Vol. 2, at Crowbar Press.
-In this excerpt, Fargo shared how he learned the wrestling business was a work.
+In this excerpt, Fargo shared how he learned becoming a wrestler was a work.
 It’s a great story.
 Here it is, in the Fabulous One’s own words:

 Pat O’Hara.
 Okay!
 He came in for a week.
 This was the week before my first match.
 He wrestled in every town that we had running … Columbia, Goldsboro, Fayetteville.
 On Monday night, he got his shoulder broke in (pause) … whatever town we were in.
 He wrestled Johnny Long.
 Johnny threw Pat over the rope and Pat broke his shoulder … supposedly, you know. (laughs) I’m over there trying to help him. (laughs) Boy, was I dumb.